 Reporting into the Faculty are two multi-professional region wide networks for both Simulation and Human Factors.
 These networks share best practice and resources where appropriate.
 A key responsibility is to minimise duplication and use regional resources in a cost effective manner.

-The Simulation Steering Group was established in 2015 as part of the Faculty of Patient Safety with the aim of setting strategic and operational direction to assure the deliverance of high quality simulation-based education and multi-professional collaboration in alignment with the Patient Safety agenda within the region.
-This steering group comprises representation from the region's NHS organisations, postgraduate schools and local education providers.
+The Simulation Steering Group and Human Factors Steering Group were established in 2015 as part of the Faculty of Patient Safety with the aim of setting strategic and operational direction to assure the deliverance of human factors and high quality simulation-based education and multi-professional collaboration in alignment with the Patient Safety agenda within the region.
+This steering groups includes representation from the region's NHS organisations, postgraduate schools and local education providers.